Marker Logo

 this page online

+Society.
 (Marker Number 146.)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical year for this entry is 1910.

 Location.
-42° 19.62′ N, 102° 52.092′ W. Marker is near Heminford, Nebraska, in Box Butte County.
-Marker is at the intersection of State Highway 87 and Dodge Road (State Highway 7E), on the right when traveling north on State Highway 87.
+42° 19.62′ N, 102° 52.092′ W. Marker is near Hemingford, Nebraska, in Box Butte County.
+It is at the intersection of State Highway 87 and Dodge Road (State Highway 7E), on the right when traveling north on State Highway 87.
 Located at a dirt pullout near Rooster Junction.
 Touch for map.
 Marker is in this post office area: Hemingford NE 69348, United States of America.
 Touch for directions.

 Box Butte Country Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, September 5, 2015
+Photographed by Barry Swackhamer, September 5, 2015

 2. Box Butte Country Marker

 Credits.
-This page was last revised on June 18, 2021.
+This page was last revised on February 18, 2025.
 It was originally submitted on October 5, 2015, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 723 times since then and 32 times this year.
+This page has been viewed 1,211 times since then and 43 times this year.
 Photos: 1, 2. submitted on October 5, 2015, by Barry Swackhamer of Brentwood, California.

 m=89342